MissK143/SmartCommunityHub/README.md

 - Simulators are integrated **directly into the dashboard**
 - No external terminal processes required

-✅ If working **locally**, you can run agents separately for full modularity.
+✅ For local development, simulators run separately to preserve **modular architecture**.
 ✅ If **deploying**, use the integrated version for smooth cloud hosting.

 ---